haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Shop UI.md

 - Doen't need to be pretty
 - Use first letter of an item as the icon
 - Gray out items you can't afford

+# Architecture brainstorming
+- Centralized component to store/write/read state would be cool
+	- Referencing said component may be difficult
+	- Link after creation?
+- How to update buttons?
+- How to highlight selected option?
+- Where to read input?